Wonderville/wonderville-projects/src/_collections/programs/internship.md

 date: "00"
 ---

-Wonderville Projects works with the NYU Game Center each semester to curate unique game showcases each month.
+Wonderville Projects worked with the NYU Game Center from 2021 - 2024 each semester to curate unique game showcases every month.